 The 1910’s villa is situated with stunning views across Karori toward Makara Peak and the surrounding Skyline track.
-Orientated east-west with the land elevated above the street, and falling toward the west.
+The site is oriented east-west, elevated above the street, and falling toward the west.
 The home was poorly organised for the potential sun, views and entertaining possibilities it had to offer.

 The bathroom took up the prime corner of the house, limiting the connection to the garden, views and sun to the living.
-The existing low windows and verandah cut off the view and sun, adding to the problem.
-Additionally, the bedrooms and bathroom opened directly from the informal living and kitchen.
+The existing low windows and verandah cut off the view and sun.
+The bedrooms and bathroom opened directly from the informal living and kitchen.

-Restructuring the existing bedrooms to the east and the living to the west created the opportunity for a large open-plan space and optimization of the sun and views.
-The east to west axis as determined by the existing entrance and hallway celebrates the new open connection out.
-Large glazed doors extended the space to the deck and garden below.
-Complimented by a new glazed canopy to allow for light in and views out.
+Rearranging the plan with the bedrooms to the east and the living to the west created the opportunity for a large open-plan space capturing the sun and views.
+The east to west axis determined by the existing entrance and hallway celebrates the new open connection through the house.
+Large glazed doors extended the space to the deck and garden below, complimented by a new glazed canopy to provide shelter while allowing light in and views out.